-Governor limits– You should understand the basic limits, but moreover recognize when you’re in a “governer limits” related question.
+You should understand the basic limits, but moreover, recognize when you’re in a “governer limits” related question.
 First, the code snippet will contain a DML operation.
 Second, read the code carefully and count the number of DML operations- reconcile this with your knowledge of DML limits and move on to the next question.
 DML questions will be the most complex that you’ll encounter.

-Tip – As you prepare for this exam, you will be exposed to what might appear as an overwhelming amount of information- and it is.
-This is the entry-level developer test, so as you look at the governer limits or other subjects, it would be counter productive to memorize, for example, the “Maximum timeout for all callouts” or “Maximum number of Apex jobs added to the queue with System.enqueueJob”.
+Tip – Memorising Limits: as you prepare for this exam, you will be exposed to what might appear like an overwhelming amount of information – and it is!
+This is the entry-level developer test, so as you look at the governer limits or other subjects, it would be counterproductive to memorize, for example, the “Maximum timeout for all callouts” or “Maximum number of Apex jobs added to the queue with System.enqueueJob”.
 These limits are associated with more advanced operations which will not be covered in this exam.
 Therefore, you should really focus on the limits that will govern the types of operations that you’re expected to know.
 I say this strictly as a test preparation principle and not a “day in the life” of a production developer since it’s good to know all the limits as you will eventually encounter them.

 These questions will test your knowledge of the declarative features and their relationship with the data model.